The "big shot" lawyer, as Charles W.B. Fels described himself, was at the top of his game.

 Of course, the story of second beginnings is as fresh as the first day of class, and it's as old as St. Paul.

-These days, of all segments of people enrolled in any program at an American seminary, the largest is those between the ages of 40-49, according to 2001 statistics from the Association of Theological Schools.
+These days, of all segments of people enrolled in any program at an American seminary in 2001, the largest is those ages 40 to 49, according to statistics from the Association of Theological Schools.

 Students and faculty say it is partly a backlash against the materialism of our times.
 Many reach a pinnacle in their professional lives but hunger for something that is more meaningful spiritually, Horne said.
 Others, having raised families and achieved financial stability, feel they can now turn to something they had always wanted to do but could not afford.
 Some have just burned out.